natsu0317/cpuex-simulator/README.md

 ## Functions

+1. **finish**:
-finish: Insert "finish" in your assembly code to terminate execution.
+ Insert "finish" in your assembly code to terminate execution.
+2. **break**:
-break: Insert "break" to pause execution.
+ Insert "break" to pause execution.
 Type continue to resume.

 ## Cache Simulation